Escape to a tranquil Japanese teahouse known for authentic desserts like Kakigori & creme brulee, plus exceptional teas.

 Important Note

-One user noted that a matcha parfait at Cha-An was double the price of alternatives and required seating, suggesting it might be a more premium option.
+One user noted that a matcha parfait was double the price and required seating, suggesting it as an alternative to another establishment.

 Positive"The commenter states that Cha-An served matcha long before the matcha trend began."